AnticOwl/anticowl.github.io/_Wip/2024-07-28-Maid-Of_Sker.md

 Unzip the content to your game directory usually something like `\steamapps\common\Maid of Sker` (Steam).
 Don't be affraid, this 2 folders may already exist but are empty.

 Once this all done, start the game.
-It may take some times to see the first game splash screen.
+It may take some time to see the first game splash screen.
 This is completely normal.
 Second time, your game will start in no time.
 You should see something like this.
 Press `F7` to hide the CUE interface.

 ![image](/images/MOS_Interface.jpg)